Point in Time

 22%

-of the total homeless population is composed of children
+of the total homeless population is comprised of children

 person icon